dataprofessor/streamlit-for-llm/content/Lesson-3.md

 ## 3. Using a Hugging Face Model

+Let's proceed to using the model.
+Particularly, instructions for using the model is provided in two places:
+1. _</> Use in Transformers_ - A button located in the top-right hand corner, provides information on how to use the model via the `transformers` Python library.
-Instructions for using the model via the `transformers` library is provided in the _</> Use in Transformers_.
+2. _Usage_ section in the _Model card_ - Example scripts on using the model via the `transformers` Python library are also provided here.